 - Concerned.
 "So anyway, I said to Tony, 'Strider?
 I hardly KNOW 'er!'"

 - Both analysed and then used in this Arthur, King of Time and Space strip.

-- Slight subversion in Goats, a plotline deals with people defeating humourless cyborg chickens with old parlour jokes.
-We only ever hear the punchlines of the jokes making it seem like an example of this trope, except for the fact that the punchlines are from real jokes which you may be able to identify if you know the joke.
+- In Goats, a plotline deals with people defeating humourless cyborg chickens with old parlour jokes.
+We only ever hear the punchlines of the jokes, but the punchlines are from real jokes which you may be able to identify if you know the joke.

 - Venus Envy has this happen with the end of an anecdote: